 - Click on OK to continue.

-- The Filter command is successful to delete every other row as per our requirement.
+- The Filter command is successful in deleting every other row as per our requirement.

 - You can also keep all the rows without zero values and delete rows that have zeros.
 You just need to open the Filter option and deselect the zero option and select the rest.

-Read more: How to Delete Rows in Excel
+- How to Delete Filtered Rows in Excel

-2. Insert a Formula to Delete Every Other Row in Excel
+2. Inserting ISEVEN and ROW Functions to Delete Every Other Row

-Aside from using the Filter command, we can use a formula to delete every other row in excel.
-The ISEVEN Function with The ROW Function is a great formula to delete even or odd rows from your dataset.
+You can also take the help of Excel formulas to delete rows.
+Aside from using the Filter command, you can select every other row by using the ISEVEN or ISODD function with the ROW Function to delete even or odd rows from your dataset.
 We’ll discuss the method by using the steps below.

 - We need a Helper Column to apply the formula.
 Make one!